-The proposed Urban Design Project Review Program would be required for certain development projects located in Tacoma's designated Mixed-Use Centers.
+The proposed Urban Design Project Review Program would be required for certain development projects located in Tacoma's designated Mixed Use Centers.
 These include two (2) Regional Growth Centers (Downtown and Tacoma Mall), eight (8) Crossroads Centers and six (6) Neighborhood Centers.
-The Area of Applicability is shown in Exhibit B, below.
+The Area of Applicability is shown on Exhibit A.

-EXHIBIT B
+EXHIBIT A